AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 **Note:** Plugin is in early development, currently only .clip files are supported and customization is limited.
 Let me know if there are other formats you wish to see support.

-## Known Issues & Limitations

-Couple of bugs I need to squash and features to fix:

-- Zooming out causes thumbnails to disappear (Native Canvas behavior set to change)
-- Thumbnails can occasionally not be recognized
-- Deleting files in canvas does not delete them from your obsidian vault

-**Limitations**

-- Has thus far only been tested on Windows but should have compatibility for andriod devices for .clip files

-- Requires you to have Clip Studio Paint thumbnails enabled, you can access this when opening CSP and going to "help" at the top of your toolbar, then clicking "file associations".
-This should prompt you with a native CSP executible to embed .clip files with thumbnails.

--  Clip Studio Paint depriciated certain paths used to store thumbnails, if you have a Celsys folder in your Documents, this plugin might not work for your older version of CSP.
-Versions 1.5 and above: https://www.reddit.com/r/ClipStudio/comments/v743p5/no_celsys_folder_in_documents/

 ## Canvas Thumbnails Behavior

 ![](https://github.com/AbyssalSoda/Canvas-File-Thumbnails/blob/master/CT.gif)